rey-xi/text2/README.md

 # Markup

-A powerful yet easy to use plugin to style text effectively and efficiently in Flutter.
+A powerful yet easy to use plugin to markup text effectively and efficiently in Flutter.

 ## Getting Started